 Map of works area

-We will also be manually operating the traffic lights at peak times to help with traffic flow.
+The manual operation of these lights will remain in place at peak times between 7am and 7pm to help with traffic flow.
 We know this can be frustrating and we aim to complete the works as soon as we possibly can.
 In the meantime, we thank you for your patience.

-Our social media channels will provide more information as these works progress.
+Our social media channels will continue to provide more information, including updates on overnight closures, as these works progress.

 East Sussex County Council working in partnership with Balfour Beatty Living Places, will be carrying out major highway improvement works to connect Queensway Gateway to the A21 Sedlescombe Road North, via Whitworth Road.